LEGAL · HIPAA

 J. Research

-K. Business Associates
+K. Business Associates and Sub-Processors

 IV.
-Uses and Disclosures Requiring Your Authorization
+Uses and Disclosures Requiring Your Written Authorization

-V. Your Rights Regarding PHI
+VI.
+Your Rights Regarding PHI

 1. Right to Access and Receive Copies